Periklismant/oPIEC/README.md

 4. ``` . venv/bin/activate ``` activates "venv".
 You may check the Python version used by venv with ``` python --version ```.
 Also, the output of ``` pip freeze ```, which prints the list of installed python packages, should be an empty list.

 5. ``` pip install . ``` installs the python packages specified in the setup.py file.
+Now, the output of ``` pip freeze ``` should include these packages.

-Apart from installing the packages needed for oPIEC, the final command installs a command line interface for oPIEC.
+Apart from installing the packages needed for oPIEC, the last command installs a command line interface for oPIEC.

 6. For example, you may use the interface of oPIEC as follows: